ertrleren/STM32NucleoF401RE_Sensitive_Vibration_Sensor/README.md

 <h2>Advantages of your project:</h2>

-Your project is a simple application that reads data from a vibration sensor and transmits it over UART.
+This project is a simple application that reads data from a vibration sensor and transmits it over UART.
-Your project uses an STM32F4 microcontroller.
+This project uses an STM32F4 microcontroller.
 STM32F4 microcontrollers are powerful and versatile microcontrollers.
-Your project uses important peripherals such as ADC and UART.
+This project uses important peripherals such as ADC and UART.
 ADC and UART are important peripherals used in many different applications.
-Your project is an open source project.
+This project is an open source project.
 Open source projects give developers more flexibility.</b>

 <h2>Required Equipment</h2>
   <div class="row flex-column">